jfnavarro/st_api/README.md

 but you can now see the documents api_endpoints.doc and datamodel.doc for a basic description.

-A full manual on how to create and deploy the MongoDB database will be added soon.

 The ST Viewer (link here) can be built and configured to work with this API to access and visualize the data, you just need to make sure that the in the ST Viewer configuration the URL and clientID are the same as the API.